Babel has two big annual events - the Babel Lecture and our Young Writers' Competition.

-The third annual Babel lecture will take place on Friday 12th May at the University of Huddersfield.
-Attendance is free for all Babel readers - book your seats on our Eventbrite page.
+The third annual Babel Lecture took place on Friday 12th May at the University of Huddersfield.

-This year's talk will be give by Peter French, Chairman of JP French Associates Forensic Speech and Acoustic Laboratory, York, and Honorary Professor in the Department of Language and Linguistic Science at the University of York.
-He has analysed recordings in more than 5,000 police investigations and legal cases from countries throughout the world.
+Our lecturer was Peter French, Chairman of JP French Associates Forensic Speech and Acoustic Laboratory, York, and Honorary Professor in the Department of Language and Linguistic Science at the University of York.
+Peter's talk focused on his experience of analysing recordings in more than 5,000 police investigations and legal cases from countries throughout the world.